 I moved onto the Mudgeeraba Animal Hospital in 1997, where my work revolved mostly around small animals.
 Dentistry was a part of this practice, however over the ensuing years it became a much larger part, and my interest in it grew.

 I have been active in the Australian Veterinary Dental Society for many years now acting in many roles.
-Currently I am the Policy Councillor representing that group with the Australian Veterinary Association, responsible for deciding policy that guides Australian Veterinarians.
+I was the Policy Councillor representing that group with the Australian Veterinary Association from 2013-2022, responsible for deciding policy that guides Australian Veterinarians.

 Veterinary Dentistry is my career focus.
 I love the feeling of accomplishment when a patient who I’ve met in the morning with something uncomfortable and painful can go home that day feeling back to normal, and sometimes even better than normal!

-With my lovely wife I have 2 young daughters who have become a very important part of my life, nearly more so than dentistry and my two cats, Franklin and Mabel.
+With my lovely wife I have 2 young daughters who have become a very important part of my life, nearly more so than dentistry and my three cats, Franklin, Polly and Rudi.